ialy1595/korean-index-of/README.md

 # Performance

-The [Z algorithm](https://www.geeksforgeeks.org/z-algorithm-linear-time-pattern-searching-algorithm/) is used, so both `koreanIndexOf` and `koreanAllIndexOf` takes a linear time.
+The [Z algorithm](https://www.geeksforgeeks.org/z-algorithm-linear-time-pattern-searching-algorithm/) is used, both `koreanIndexOf` and `koreanAllIndexOf` takes a linear time.

 # License